 We accept all major credit cards or, if you prefer, you can pay with your Paypal, Amazon Pay, GPay and Shop Pay account.

-In the USA, orders over $200 include free shipping.
-For orders under $200, shipping costs are calculated based on weight and are usually between $5 and $11.
-For Canada, the shipping cost can range between $10 to $50.
+Shipping is free within the USA.
+1. For Canada, the shipping cost can range between $10 to $50.
 Shipping to the rest of the world generally costs around $25, based on the weight and size of the package.
 For shipping to Europe and the United Kingdom, please visit our European Site.

 Please allow 2 business days after the date of purchase for handling.
 Delivery within the USA can take 2-7 business days.
 We deliver from Los Angeles, CA, so all items have already passed US customs.

 We can ship to almost any location worldwide.
 In the USA and Canada, shipping for orders under US$200 is calculated based on the package weight, while orders over US$200 include free shipping.
 For shipping to Europe and the United Kingdom, please visit our European site.
 Shipping to the rest of the world usually costs around US$25, depending on the weight of your order.